3lvis/Sync/README.md

 ### NSManagedObject-HYPPropertyMapper

-Your Core Data models should match your backend entities, your classes can have a different name.
-Your fields should match their JSON counterparts.
+Your Core Data entities should match your backend models.
+Your attributes should match their JSON counterparts.
 For example `first_name` maps to `firstName`, `address` to `address`.

 There are only two exceptions to this rule: